ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 which captures any extra keyword arguments into a dictionary

-As a side note, similar to javascript, this paramter doesn't have to be called `rest` either.
+As a side note, similar to javascript, this parameter doesn't have to be called `rest` either.

 ------
 ```python [5]